akshay-rakheja/supernova2022/README.md

 ## Challenges and Accomplishments

+**The IC Factor** We wanted to focus on an aspect of IC that is different from other blockchain technologies.
+The focus on unstoppability and advancing to autonomy is very IC and very much unlike other distributed ledger systems.
+IC can not just record - it can _behave_.

-We're proud of figuring out a path to make the heartbeat more economical as a means of activating IC Canisters.
+**Social Utility**: We're proud of figuring out a path to make the heartbeat more economical as a means of activating IC Canisters.
 Slowing the main check allows us to manage the vast majority of scheduling use cases while keeping cycle usage in check.

-We are also proud of making Azle work in a nontrivial application.
+**Technical Accomplishment**: We are also proud of making Azle work in a nontrivial application.
 The system is wonderful but, like the whole IC ecosystem, very much in development, and figuring out where the quirks were was a technical challenge.
 But a worthwhile one!

-Finally, being able to leave behind tools for the community furthers our own idea of how we want to contribute to the blockchain community.
+**Giving Back** Finally, being able to leave behind tools for the community furthers our own idea of how we want to contribute to the blockchain community.
 The NPM package and template are a start and we hope that they will allow others to make progress more quickly.

 And we hope they do it with Azle!